Vertically transmitted infection: Virulence versus symbiosis

-In the spectrum of optimal virulence, vertical transmission tends to evolve benign symbiosis, so is a critical concept for evolutionary medicine.
-Because a pathogen's ability to pass from mother to child depends significantly on the hosts' ability to reproduce, pathogens' transmissibility tends to be inversely related to their virulence.
+In the spectrum of optimal virulence, vertical transmission tends to evolve benign symbiosis, so it is a critical concept for evolutionary medicine.
+Because a pathogen's ability to pass from mother to child depends significantly on the host's ability to reproduce, pathogens' transmissibility tends to be inversely related to their virulence.
 In other words, as pathogens become more harmful to, and thus decrease the reproduction rate of, their host organism, they are less likely to be passed on to the hosts' offspring since they will have fewer offspring.

 Although HIV is sometimes transmitted through perinatal transmission, its virulence can be accounted for because its primary mode of transmission is not vertical.
 Moreover, medicine has further decreased the frequency of vertical transmission of HIV.
 The incidence of perinatal HIV cases in the United States has declined as a result of the implementation of recommendations on HIV counselling and voluntary testing practices and the use of zidovudine therapy by providers to reduce perinatal HIV transmission.

-The price paid in the evolution of symbiosis is, however, great: for many generations, almost all cases of vertical transmission continue to be pathological—in particular if any other routes of transmission exist.
+The price paid in the evolution of symbiosis is, however, great: for many generations, almost all cases of vertical transmission remain pathological—in particular if any other routes of transmission exist.
 Many generations of random mutation and selection are needed to evolve symbiosis.
 During this time, the vast majority of vertical transmission cases exhibit the initial virulence.

 In dual inheritance theory, vertical transmission refers to the passing of cultural traits from parents to children.